SOCRAMBLLE/slide-up-box-on-hover/README.md

 # Pop-Up Element on mouse hover
-Code to a Box with a popup element that appear on mouse hover.
+Code to create a Box with a popup element that appear on mouse hover.

 <div align="center"><img src="/preview.gif"></div>